ExpressLRS/Docs/docs/quick-start/receivers/radiomaster-rp-2400.md

 ![pull up](../../assets/images/pull-up.png)
 </figure>

-Also of note is that the EP receivers need to be put into Bootloader mode manually on first time Passthrough Flash from their factory firmwares.
+Also of note is that the RP receivers need to be put into Bootloader mode manually on first time Passthrough Flash from their factory firmwares.
 To put any of these receivers into Bootloader mode, solder one end of a piece of wire into the Boot pad and the other end to the Ground pad.
 After the first succcessful passthrough flashing, the Boot pad connection to Ground should be removed.
 Subsequent passthrough flashing doesn't require the Boot pads connection to Ground.

 Flashing via Wifi doesn't need the Boot pad to be connected to Ground.
 Moreover, if it is connected, the receiver will stay in bootloader mode and won't activate its WiFi Mode.